Rotendahl/rotendahl.github.io/_posts/projects/2017-07-03-Processing-Games.md

 ## The choice of framework
 The kids were invited to a series of events where they would play them.
 We did not expect them to be able to install apps on their phones (Parental controls etc.) which meant that the games had to be web based.

-I considered different web-based game engines such as [Phaser] (https://phaser.io) but after playing a bit with them they all seemed to complex for these simple games.
-From my work in I knew about [Processing](http://processingjs.org) which is a simple way to create interactive drawings.
+I considered different web-based game engines such as [Phaser](https://phaser.io) but after playing a bit with them they all seemed to complex for these simple games.
+From my work in Coding Pirates I knew about [Processing](http://processingjs.org) which is a simple way to create interactive drawings.